dwp/dataworks-aws-corporate-data-ingestion/README.md

               start-corporate-data-ingestion.yml -> Regularly used to manually trigger the ingestion/processing of a collection

    cluster_config/ -> The EMR launcher lambda defined in `emr-launcher.tf` uses those file to configure the clusters.
 You can dynamically change the cluster configuration by supplying `s3_overrides`, `overrides`, `extend` or `additional_step_args` in the event body sent to the lambda.
 (More details here: https://github.com/dwp/emr-launcher#what-does-it-do). modules/ -> Contains everything needed to run a one-off backup of a S3 bucket against an S3 inventory.
-We used this code once, as a precaution, before productionalising the pipeline for the first time. steps/ -> Contains all the file composing the PySpark application we run on the cluster
+We used this code once, as a precaution, before productionising the pipeline for the first time. steps/ -> Contains all the file composing the PySpark application we run on the cluster
       corporate_data_ingestion.py -> application entrypoint.
 Contains main function, argument parser and logic for ingesters selection, iterations and parallel scheduling of steps hive.py -> utily object and function to use Spark through Hive SQL